Creations111/Conveyor-Belt-Fraction-Board-Game/README.md

 ---

+## My Role

+I served as **CAD Lead and a Project Manager**, responsible for all crucial SolidWorks parts and assemblies, the box and conveyor belt design, 3D printed game pieces, support on electronical wiring & software, and team coordination towards the final build.

+---

 ## Overview

 Fraction Frenzy is an interactive, competitive educational team game that is built to help 5th graders practice **fraction addition with different denominators**.
 Designed and presented at the Melrose Leadership Academy in Oakland, California, the game combines physical engineering with embedded electronics to create an engaging learning experience.